Anthonyz28/DailyPlanner/README.md

 ## Purpose
     Build an active daily planer than changes with time.
 With the ablilty to edit and change events.
+    Wasn't able to get the local storage to work.

 ## Built With
     Html